Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Introduction

-In this paper, we propose to overcome these difficulties, mainly in the following ways.
+In this paper, we propose to overcome the drawbacks of the method from \cite{Usevich2012,Usevich2014} in the following manner.
 First, we consider a modified Gauss-Newton iteration method by using a special parameterization of the problem; this modification helps to avoid computing the pseudoinverse of the Jacobian matrix (compare \eqref{eq:gauss_simple} and \eqref{eq:iterGNfinal}).
-Then, unlike \cite{Usevich2014}, the projection is calculated on the image space of signals governed by linear relations with given coefficients ($\calZ(\bfa)$) and not on the kernel space $\calQ(\bfa)$, see Section~\ref{subsec:subspace_approach} for notation.
+Then, unlike \cite{Usevich2014}, the projection is calculated directly on the image space $\calZ(\bfa)$ and is not obtained through projecting on the space $\calQ(\bfa)$.
+This feature of the proposed algorithm is emphasized in the paper title.
 Finally, for calculating the projection, we use fast algorithms with improved numerical stability (the compensated Horner scheme, see Section~\ref{subsec:hornerscheme}).
-As a result, our method can be just slightly slower and is much faster in many real-life scenarios, but also is more stable (see Section~\ref{sec:comparison} with the comparison results).
-Moreover, the usage of projections to the image space $\calZ(\bfa)$ instead of projections to the kernel space $\calQ(\bfa)$ (as in \cite{Markovsky2013missing}) is extended to the case of a degenerate weight matrix $\bfW$ (in particular, to the case of missing values) without loss of effectiveness.
+As a result, the proposed method can be just slightly slower and is much faster in many real-life scenarios, but also is more stable (see Section~\ref{sec:comparison} with the comparison results).
+Moreover, the algorithm with direct projections to the image space $\calZ(\bfa)$ can be extended to the case of a degenerate weight matrix $\bfW$ (in particular, to the case of missing values) without loss of effectiveness (see Remark~\ref{rem:wlsseminorm} to the algorithms); compare with that in \cite{Markovsky2013missing}, where projections to the subspace $\calQ(\bfa)$ are used and the computational cost considerably increases for degenerate weight matrices.

-We also study the other properties of the problem including properties of $\calD_r$ in the considered parameterization.
+We also study some other properties of the problem including properties of $\calD_r$ in the considered parameterization.
 The obtained results can be useful beyond the scope of this paper.
-In particular, the induced parametric form of the tangent subspace at a given point of $\calD_r$ can be useful for investigation of local properties of the problem solution.
-Also, the effective algorithm for calculating the projection to the space of series governed by a specific linear recurrence relation, which is proposed in Section~\ref{sec:ZofA}, can be used in different algorithms within HSLRA.
+In particular, the induced parametric form of the tangent subspace at a given point of $\calD_r$ can be useful for investigating the local properties of the problem solution.
+Also, the effective algorithm for calculating the projection to the subspace of series governed by a specific linear recurrence relation, which is proposed in Section~\ref{sec:ZofA}, can be used in different algorithms within HSLRA.